live-composer/live-composer-page-builder/readme.txt

 * [Please, report any bugs on GitHub](https://github.com/livecomposer/live-composer-page-builder/issues/)
 * [You can download any previous version here](https://wordpress.org/plugins/live-composer-page-builder/developers/)

+= 1.3.1 - May 31th 2017 =

+= Improved: =
+* Module Comments Form: Fixed Notice
+* Added new filters for developers to insert custom HTML before and after any header or footer.
+* Added new filters for developers to insert custom HTML before and after content.
+* Improve function lc_welcome
+* Improve function dslc_code_migration

 = 1.3 - April 25th 2017 =